felixbrucker/foxy-proxy/README.md

   - `passphrases`: accountId -> passphrase mapping for solo mining (**required** for solo)
   - `passphrase`: Use a singular passphrase for all accountIds (pool emulation)
   - `targetDL`: Deadlines below this value will not be sent to the upstream (**required**)
-  - `updateMiningInfoInterval`: Change the default 1msec update interval, value is in ms
+  - `updateMiningInfoInterval`: Change the default 1000 msec update interval, value is in ms
   - `accountKey`: Add the supplied account key to miningInfo and nonceSubmission requests (**required** for bhd pools)
   - `type`: Only used for hdpool as of now, set it to `'hdpool'` if the upstream is hdpool.
   - `accountIdToUrl`: accountId -> upstream url, override the default upstream url based on the accountId